 Centipedes

-Often entering though small cracks, gaps in doors and windows, centipedes are attracted to dark, damp environments where other insects are present.
-Centipedes feed on a wide range of household pests, and because they hide in basements, bathrooms, or moisture-prone areas, centipede activity is often more widespread than what the eye can see.
+Often entering though small cracks or openings, centipedes are attracted to dark, damp environments where other insects are present.
+Centipedes feed on a wide range of household pests and hide in basements, bathrooms, or moisture-prone areas.
+The activity of centipedes is oftentimes more widespread than what the eye can see.

-Centipedes are primarily nocturnal pests, which allow infestations to go unnoticed until sightings become more frequent, and eliminating visible centipedes alone will not resolve the problem.
-EcoShield Pest Solutions focuses on identifying conducive conditions and implementing a targeted treatment to eliminate future activity.
+Centipedes are primarily nocturnal pests, which result in infestations to go unnoticed until sightings become more frequent.
+Eliminating the visible centipedes alone will unfortunately not solve the problem.
+EcoShield Pest Solutions focuses on identifying conducive centipede conditions and implements a targeted treatment to eliminate future activity.

 Schedule a FREE Estimate